simplefoc/simplefoc.github.io/docs/simplefoc_library/code/current_sense/low_side.md

   motor.initFOC();
 }
 ```
-Function `initFOC()` will make sure that the `BLDCDriver` and `LowsideCurrentSense` classes are both well aligned, it is very important that the phase `A` of the current sense is exactly the phase `A` of the driver, phase `B` of the current sense exactly pahse `B` of the driver and the same for the phase `C`.
+Function `initFOC()` will make sure that the `BLDCDriver` and `LowsideCurrentSense` classes are both well aligned, it is very important that the phase `A` of the current sense is exactly the phase `A` of the driver, phase `B` of the current sense exactly phase `B` of the driver and the same for the phase `C`.
 To verify this, the `initFOC` will be calling the current sense's function `current_sense.driverAlign(...)`.

 ### Alignment with the motor phases `driverAlign(...)`